The Complete Guide to Quora Marketing

-Question: “What are the best marketing blogs to read in 2018?”.
+Question: “What are the best marketing blogs to read?”.

 If you are linking your business site, avoid sending the traffic directly to a landing page with a sales pitch.
 Be conscientious of the user’s experience and don’t try to dupe them into clicking your link only to show them something other than what you promised on Quora.